kTheLemon/UC-standard-format/STANDARD.md

 ```

 ## Cell Dictionaries
 Cell dictionaries are used to compactify the level code.
 They allow the cell lists to compactify the ID's as much as possible.
 The ID's will be turned into ASCII characters, so you'll need to seperate them by bytes.
 (1 byte goes up to 255).
 These new ID's must start at 1 to avoid null bytes.
+It is recommended to make lower numbers more common cells to optimise the level code, although this is not required.
 Here's an example:
 ```json
 {